Ignite-Laboratories/Enigmaneering/enigma1/solution1/E1S1 - Point Calculation.md

 ### What if you want a more complex observation?

-We'll evolve the last example a little bit by replacing the _observer_ with a _differential_ - in this example it just increments a value -
+We'll evolve the last example a little bit by replacing the _observer_ with a _calculation_ - in this example it just increments a value -

-    var incrementer = temporal.Differential(core.Impulse, when.Always, false, increment)
+    var incrementer = temporal.Calculation(core.Impulse, when.Always, false, increment)

     var value = 0
     func increment(ctx core.Context) int {